 In the Yucatan Peninsula, a visit to the beautiful city of Campeche and the archeological sites of the state of the same name can be paired with a relaxing stay at Playa Bonita (no other name is more appropriate) or Sabancuy, with very calm waves, fine sand and still semi-virgin spaces.

 Meanwhile, the Yucatán attracts, like a magnet, to spend a relaxing break in Dzilam de Bravo and the port of Progreso, which has played a key role in sea trade and which, to date, receives several cruise ships whose passengers want to enjoy the wonders of the Yucatan.

-Cancun is always one of the favorite beach destinations in Quintana Roo and throughout Mexico, and 2020 will be the year to visit it, as there will be a series of events throughout the year and particularly during the month of April to commemorate its 50th anniversary.
+Cancun is always one of the favorite beach destinations in Quintana Roo and throughout Mexico, and 2020 will be the year to visit it, as there will be a series of events throughout the year and particularly during April to commemorate its 50th anniversary.

 In Tulum, about two hours away, things seem to be moving at a more leisurely pace, but that doesn't imply any kind of tedium.
 In fact, in addition to the archaeological zone, there is a growing nightlife and gastronomy.
 You only have to ask what's new and choose from that range of options.

 For travelers, many reasons can make them fall in love with Mexico.
 The beaches are just some of these reasons.
 But the truth is that, once you get to know them, they practically force you to return continuously to soak up that free and carefree spirit they always offer.